Pediatric critical care medicine fellowship

 Exterior of the Helen DeVos Children's HospitalSpectrum Health Helen DeVos Children's Hospital and Michigan State University, College of Human Medicine logo

-The Corewell Health Helen DeVos Children’s Hospital/Michigan State University Pediatrics Critical Care Medicine Fellowship is a comprehensive training program designed to develop leaders in the science and art of pediatric critical care medicine.
+The Corewell Health Helen DeVos Children’s Hospital/Michigan State University Pediatric Critical Care Medicine Fellowship is a comprehensive training program designed to develop leaders in the science and art of pediatric critical care medicine.
 Focal elements of training include the advancement of medical knowledge, professionalism, humanism, data-driven clinical decision making, procedural skills, and scholarly activity.

 From the Program Director

-The cardiothoracic surgical service performs 250 - 300 surgeries per year.
-Both pre- and post-operative multidisciplinary rounds are conducted in a collaborative manner led by the cardiothoracic surgeons, cardiologists, and intensivists.
+The cardiothoracic surgical service performs 250-300 surgeries per year.
+Both pre- and post-operative multidisciplinary rounds are conducted in a collaborative manner led by the cardiothoracic surgeons, cardiologists and intensivists.

 The pediatric intensive care physicians collaborate in medical direction for the ECMO service with the cardiothoracic or pediatric surgical teams.
 The fellows will have an opportunity to participate in all aspects of clinical care provided by the division.